Pashtuns: Etymology

-Ancient historical references: Pashtun
+Ancient historical references

 A tribe called Pakthās, one of the tribes that fought against Sudas in the Dasarajna, or "Battle of the Ten Kings", are mentioned in the seventh mandala of the Rigveda, a text of Vedic Sanskrit hymns dated between c.
 1500 and 1200 BCE:

 Together came the Pakthas (पक्थास), the Bhalanas, the Alinas, the Sivas, the Visanins.
 Yet to the Trtsus came the Ārya's Comrade, through love of spoil and heroes' war, to lead them.